mundorfd/Yum-Yum-Guys-Cookbook/Chicken and Dumplings.md

 ## Notes

 Don't use low-fat or fat-free milk in this recipe.
 Start the dumpling dough only when you're ready to top the stew with the dumplings.

-One of our family favorites, Samantha has chosen this repeatedly as her birthday dinner.
-It takes quite a while, it always takes longer than I think it will.

 ## Source